wYaobiz/starter-academic/content/project/stockMarketVolatility/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
-Leveraging the latest advancements in deep learning, I am applying CNNs to financial markets to predict volatility and stock market direction.
-Combining historical pricing data, sector performance, institutional recommendations and holdings, and macro trends I am building out LSTM networks to identify trends and predict future performance.
+Leveraging the latest advancements in deep learning, CNNs is applied to financial markets to predict volatility and stock market direction.
+Combining historical pricing data, sector performance, institutional recommendations and holdings, and macro trends, LSTM networks are built out to identify trends and predict future performance.